foohasmallya/tfx/docs/guide/trainer.md

-# The Trainer TFX Pipeline Component
+# The Trainer Component

-The Trainer TFX pipeline component trains a TensorFlow model.
+The Trainer component trains a TensorFlow model.

-Trainer consumes:
+Consumes:

-* Training tf.Examples transformed by a Transform pipeline component.
-* Eval tf.Examples transformed by a Transform pipeline component.
-* A data schema create by a SchemaGen pipeline component and optionally altered by the developer.
+* Consumes: Training `tf.Example` records transformed by a Transform component, eval `tf.Example` records transformed by a Transform component, and a data schema create by a SchemaGen component and, optionally, altered by the developer.
+* Output: A `SavedModel` and `EvalSavedModel`.

 Trainer emits: A SavedModel and an EvalSavedModel